12 Best Massachusetts LPN Programs – 2023

-The LPN course offered by the college prepares you to take the NCLEX-PN examination upon graduation.
+Counted among the well-known LPN programs in MA, the course prepares you to take the NCLEX-PN examination upon graduation.
 You can choose either the full-time or part-time option based on your flexibility.
 The full-time day course is held from September to June, for which you are required to commit 5 days a week.
 The evening program is a part-time course that is conducted over a period of two years, starting September every year.
 On completion of the curriculum you will develop critical thinking and clinical reasoning skills that help in providing holistic patient care.
 Furthermore, you will enhance communication and leadership skills and efficiently be able to function as a member of an interdisciplinary healthcare team.

 Located in close proximity to Boston, Diman Regional Vocational Technical High School serves the city of Fall River and three surrounding towns.
 Being a regular part of the Skills USA competitions, has earned this LPN school in MA the reputation of being one of the best vocational schools in the country.
 The faculty is known to encourage hidden potential of each nursing student through engaging learning experiences.

 If nursing is your calling, then Diman offers a practical nursing program with three flexible options:

 • The full-time course is a day program that spans 4 terms from August to June with 3 weeks of vacation.
 You will be required to commit weekdays for the 40-week course, with about 30 to 35 hours per week of studying and clinical experience.